mattcorr/til/powershell/uninstall-an-app.md

 # How to uninstall a BizTalk application

 It can be handy as part of a BizTalk application deployment to remove an old or newer version there.
-This assumes you use the BTDF for deploying an application.
+This assumes you use the [BTDF](https://biztalkdeployment.codeplex.com/) for deploying an application.

-When you use BTDF, it installs in the windows menu an option to undeploy the application.
+When you use BTDF, it installs the windows menu, a selectable option to un-deploy the application.

-The script below simulates stopping the BizTalk application and then undeploying the application from the server.
+The script below simulates stopping the BizTalk application and then un-deploying the application from the server.

-Would need to do the following:
-* Stop the application
-* Uninstall the application (from add remove programs)

-**Note:** Need to run all these in 32 bit PowerShell.
+**Note:** Need to run all these in 32 bit PowerShell. _Why??_ This is due to BizTalk PowerShell requiring 32 bit to access its features correctly.

-Because of the 32 bit Powershell requirement, we need to wrap the script in a code block.
-More info about that [here](./running-32bit-within-64bit.html).
+Because of this requirement, we need to wrap the script in a code block.
+More info about how to do that [here](./running-32bit-within-64bit.html).

+The following assumptions are made in the script below:

+* There is a fixed installation path.
+* BizTalk 2016 is being used.
+* BizTalk is installed on either C or D drive.

 ```powershell
 param (